NixOS/nix.dev/source/contributing.md

 Packaging for Nix is simple when you have understood the basic concept.

-[The manual][nixpkgs quick-start] explains step-by-step how to add new packages to the Nix package collection.
+[The Nixpkgs manual][nixpkgs quick-start] explains step-by-step how to add new packages to the Nix package collection.
 There are also [programming language specific instructions].

 You can find inspiration for things to improve in the [reported issues][nixpkgs issues].